-The approved development shows Dwelling 2 and 3 is provided with 5 metres for most (two thirds) of their rear setbacks and 3 metres for the balance oriented to the east boundary.
-In this context, this is considered the appropriate response to the objective.

-A modest encroachment is considered appropriate in this context as it maintains sufficient landscaping opportunities at the rear of the site and does not impose unreasonable visual bulk to surrounding properties.
+The approved development shows Dwelling 2 and 3 are provided with a 5 metre rear setback for almost (two thirds) of their rear setbacks and 3 metres for the balance, oriented to the east boundary.
+In the context of the built properties surrounding the site, this modest encroachment is considered appropriate as it maintains sufficient landscaping opportunities at the rear and does not impose unreasonable visual bulk to surrounding properties.